 Peripheral Arterial Disease

-At Johns Hopkins, we are dedicated to treating the whole patient, not just lesions.
+We are dedicated to treating the whole patient, not just lesions.

 -Christopher Abularrage, vascular surgeon